mixpanel/action-destinations/README.md

 ## Configuring

-Fab 5 destinations are configured using a single Destination setting (`subscriptions`) that should contain a JSON blob of all subscriptions for the destination.
+Action destinations are configured using a single Destination setting (`subscriptions`) that should contain a JSON blob of all subscriptions for the destination.
 The format should look like this:

 ```js
 [